Friday, March 31, 2006

 Best Actor:

-Philip Seymour Hoffman.
+Will Win: Philip Seymour Hoffman.
 This is a tough category for everyone in the running.
 This is an exceptional year for leading male performances.
 Everyone is deserving.
 Hoffman’s part is the most showy and he doesn’t just imitate author Truman Capote he becomes him.
 Although those who won’t vote for him will most likely vote for Heath Ledger who don't see this young actor's performance as a gimmicky parlor trick, but as a raw, emotional performance which exudes acting excellence.
 Having said that…

 Should Win: Heath Ledger is definitely the one to look out for, because he has been just mediocre before in very mediocre movies.
 His performance in Brokeback Mountain as a conflicted gay ranch hand has won accolades from critics and audiences alike.